 Don’t expect standard 4G speeds though: Data transmission rates are quite low for a 4G network.
 Dropouts are also common.
 Sometimes internet connections will be impossible for a time, despite receiving full bars of signal.

-There are a few homestays that provide free WiFi connections to Telkomsel’s network.
+There are a few homestays that provide free WiFi connections to Telkomsel’s network, and a couple that have Starlink connections available.
 You can quickly find those by applying the “WiFi available” filter on the accommodation page.

 Raja Ampat electricity, telephone and internet service availability at homestays can be found on each homestay’s detail page.